CatUnderTheLeaf/catundertheleaf.github.io/_posts/2024-03-15-usage-telegram-backup.md

         run: python telegram_channel_backup/upload_to_github.py auth_token="$AUTH_TOKEN" repo=$CHANNEL_REPO branch=$BRANCH
 {% endhighlight %}
 - Replace `CHANNEL_REPO` and `BRANCH` placeholders with your names
+- Commit changes

-- Action is by default triggered on schedule at 23:30 UTC every day.
+> Action is by default triggered on schedule at 23:30 UTC every day.

-If you want to change it, here is short informatio about cron syntax.
+> If you want to change it, here is short information about cron syntax.

-Cron syntax has five fields separated by a space, and each field represents a unit of time.
+> Cron syntax has five fields separated by a space, and each field represents a unit of time.
 {% highlight shell %}
 ┌───────────── minute (0 - 59)
 │ ┌───────────── hour (0 - 23)